tfpauly/privacy-proxy/draft-private-access-tokens.md

 ## Client Geo-Location {#implement-geolocation}

 To instantiate this use case, the Issuer has an issuing key pair per geographic region, i.e., each region has a unique policy key.
-The Mediator forwards information about the Client's geographic location in a "Sec-CH-Geohash" header to the Issuer during issuance.
-The Issuer uses this location information to select the correct policy key.
+When verifying the key for the Client request, the Mediator obtains the per-region key from the Issuer based on the Client's perceived location.
+During issuance, the Mediator checks that this key matches that of the Client's request.
+If it matches, the Mediator forwards the request to complete issuance.
 The number of key pairs is then the cross product of the number of Origins that require per-region keys and the number of regions.

 During redemption, Clients present their geographic location to Origins in a "Sec-CH-Geohash" header.
 Origins use this to obtain the appropriate policy verification key.
 Origins request